West Burton power stations: Generator

 frame threaded into the outer stator frame at site.
 The weight of the heaviest part, the inner stator, is 194 tonnes.

 The generator stator winding is water cooled at 2.155 m^{3}/min (474 imp gal/min) and the stator core and rotor winding are cooled by hydrogen at 414 kPaG (60 PSIG) circulated by a blower on the shaft.
 To reduce the transport weight, each stator consists of an outer gas tight enclosure, which carries the hydrogen coolers and the end brackets which support the rotor bearings, and an inner stator comprising the magnetic core and windings.

 The stator core is built with laminations of cold rolled grain-oriented sheet steel 0.013 in thick, insulated from each other with insuline.
 The number of segments per circle is arranged so that the maximum practical percentage of core flux is in the direction of the oriented grain.
-The rings of lamination's are built into a skeleton frame which is flexibly supported inside the main stator frame to prevent double-frequency vibrations being transmitted to the foundations.
-Axial gas passages are provided within the core by holes punched in the lamination's, which line up throughout its length.
+The rings of laminations are built into a skeleton frame which is flexibly supported inside the main stator frame to prevent double-frequency vibrations being transmitted to the foundations.
+Axial gas passages are provided within the core by holes punched in the laminations, which line up throughout its length.
 The ends of the core are divided axially by spacers into a number of radial ducts.
 These ducts form the gas inlet and outlet passages for the axial gas passages.
 Separate radial ducts feed the extreme ends of the core with cold gas to cater for the increased heating experienced at the core ends during leading power factor operation.
 Each coil side of the stator winding consists of rectangular copper tubes, each tube being insulated with resin-impregnated glass braid, and the tubes are transposed within the coil length by the Roebel method to minimise stray copper losses.
 Inlet and outlet manifolds are arranged at opposite ends of the windings and all coil sides are fed in parallel from these.
 The water connections between the manifolds and coil sides are made with flexible hoses of insulating material.
 The electrical connections between coil sides consist of flexible copper straps, bolted and sweated to contact blocks which are brazed to the conductor tubes near to the end of each coil side.
 The rings used to connect up the phase groups to the terminals are also water cooled, the flow through these being in parallel with the flow through the coil sides.